ainulsfwn/bakery-management-system-project/README.md

 ## 5. Features and Functionalities
 **Customer Features:**
-* User Registration & Login: Secure account creation, authentication, and role-based login built using Laravel Breeze.
+* User Registration & Login: Secure account creation and role-based login built using Laravel Jetstream.
-* Halal-Certified Product Browsing: View available bakery items (cookies and pastries) organized by category with descriptions, images, and prices.
+* Product Browsing: View available bakery items that organized with descriptions, images and prices.
-* Shopping Cart System: Dynamically add items to the cart, adjust quantities, or remove bakery goods before finishing a transaction.
+* Shopping Cart System: Dynamically add items to the cart, adjust quantities or remove bakery goods before finishing a transaction.
-* Fulfillment Method Selection: Choose between delivery or self-pickup at checkout, providing a delivery address and preferred time if delivery is chosen.
 * Order Placement & Confirmation: Secure checkout that saves transactions directly to the system database and delivers an order confirmation receipt.
-* Order History & Real-Time Status Tracking: Review comprehensive past order details and monitor active orders through lifecycle stages (*Pending, Preparing, and Completed*).
+* Table Reservation: Customers can reserve a table by providing their name, phone number, number of guests, preferred date, and reservation time.
+Reservation details are stored in the database for administrative review.

 **Admin Features:**
-* Admin Dashboard & Reporting: Real-time visibility into daily bakery performance metrics, tracking total revenue, active orders, and data-driven popular products.
+* Admin Dashboard & Reporting: Real-time visibility into tracking total customer users, total foods sold, total orders and delivered product.
-* Menu Management (CRUD): Full authority to add new items to the catalogue, upload product photos, update pricing/descriptions, or delete retired recipes while setting their halal certification status.
+* Product Management (CRUD): Full authority to add new items to the catalogue, upload product photos, update pricing/descriptions, or delete retired recipes.
-* Order Lifecycle Management: Oversee incoming requests and systematically update order fulfillment workflows from *Pending* to *Preparing* and *Completed* in real time.
+* Order Management: Oversee incoming requests and systematically update order fulfillment workflows from *Pending* to *On the way* or even *cancel* in real time.
-* Customer Account Management: Monitor registered customer profiles, review their cumulative order metrics, and track customer contact records.
+* Table Reservation Management: View and manage customer table reservations, including customer phone numbers, number of guests, reservation dates, and reservation times.

 ## 6. Tech Stack & Requirements
 * **Framework:** Laravel (PHP)